 For all its stature as probably the first work of heroic adventure fiction, Beowulf has been unevenly adapted to film.
 In fact, up until the millennium there had been no actual screen adaptations of Beowulf but peculiarly only several deconstructions of the legend, including the Australian animated film Grendel Grendel Grendel (1981) based on John Gardner’s novel, which retells the story from the point-of-view of Grendel; the Troma film Beware: Children at Play (1989) where the leader of a group of killer children believes himself to reincarnation of Grendel and the epic plays out in modern day; the Star Trek: Voyager episode Heroes and Demons (1995), which turned the story into a holodeck simulation; Beowulf (1999), which relocated the story to a world that was a peculiar mix of Mediaeval and post-holocaust; and The 13th Warrior (1999) based on Michael Crichton’s novel Eaters of the Dead (1976), which rationalizes the story as an encounter between Viking warriors and Grendel who is a surviving Neanderthal.
 The 00s however saw a sudden crop of Beowulf adaptations with Sturlar Gunnarsson’s Beowulf & Grendel (2005), which attempted a realistic quasi-historical telling of the story; Grendel (2006), an adaptation for The Sci-Fi Channel; the low-budget Beowulf: Prince of the Geats (2007); this big-budget animated version; Outlander (2008), which told the story in science-fiction terms with Grendel as an alien monster; and the British tv mini-series Beowulf: Return to the Shieldlands (2016).

-This version of Beowulf comes from Robert Zemeckis, an A-list director who has been responsible for films such as Romancing the Stone (1984), Back to the Future (1985), Who Framed Roger Rabbit?
-(1988), Back to the Future Part II (1989), Back to the Future Part III (1990), Death Becomes Her (1992), Forrest Gump (1994), Contact (1997), What Lies Beneath (2000), Cast Away (2000), The Polar Express (2004), Flight (2012), The Walk (2015) and Allied (2016).
-With each film that he makes, Robert Zemeckis seems to try to push an envelope in terms of on-screen technology – Roger Rabbit blended animation and live-action in amazing ways; Death Becomes Her was one of the first films to jump aboard the CGI revolution; both Forrest Gump and to a lesser extent Contact digitally merged film and newsreel footage; The Polar Express popularised the technology of performance capture where actors were filmed wearing suits with sensors on them that translate movement into digital points in a computer environment, which were then manipulated to create a finished product that is somewhere between live-action and animation; while Beowulf expands the performance capture animation process and was released in 3D (alas not in the city where I live).
+This version of Beowulf comes from Robert Zemeckis, an A-list director who has been responsible for films such as Back to the Future (1985), Who Framed Roger Rabbit?
+(1988), Forrest Gump (1994), Contact (1997) and The Polar Express (2004) among others (see below).
+With each film that he makes, Robert Zemeckis seems to try to push an envelope in terms of on-screen technology – Roger Rabbit blended animation and live-action in amazing ways; Death Becomes Her (1992) was one of the first films to jump aboard the CGI revolution; both Forrest Gump and to a lesser extent Contact digitally merged film and newsreel footage; The Polar Express popularised the technology of performance capture where actors were filmed wearing suits with sensors on them that translate movement into digital points in a computer environment, which were then manipulated to create a finished product that is somewhere between live-action and animation; while Beowulf expands the performance capture animation process and was released in 3D (alas not in the city where I live).
 Outside of his fascination with film technology, Robert Zemeckis is a fine dramatist who has created a body of work that is squarely pitched to commercial mass appeal but also remains intelligent and solidly satisfying dramatically.

 Neil Gaiman and Roger Avary take considerable liberties with the original text of Beowulf, something that had classics scholars up in arms.
 One of the most substantial changes comes in their creating a series of inter-connections between most of the principal characters – Grendel becomes King Hrothgar’s bastard son; Beowulf inherits Hrothgar’s kingdom (rather than earns his own) and marries Queen Wealthow after Hrothgar’s death; while Beowulf also sires to Grendel’s mother the dragon that he combats in the last third of the original story.
 None of these connections exist in the original text.
 The poem does not give too many details about the appearance of either Grendel or his mother so perhaps her incarnation here as a slinkily seductive Angelina Jolie can be seen an acceptable dramatic licence – on the other hand, there is nothing in the original story about either Beowulf or Hrothgar sleeping with her, in fact of Beowulf doing anything much other than killing her (which he singularly fails to do here).